cldeluna/pyATS_Community_Solutions/nornir_solutions/README.md

 #### nornir_get_genie_parse.py

-Script extracts a show command from a Nornir environment and then uses pyATS Genie to parse the show command output.
+Script extracts a show command from devices defined in a Nornir environment and then uses pyATS Genie to parse the show command output.

 ```
 (parsing) claudia@Claudias-iMac nornir_solutions % python nornir_get_genie_parse.py -h